Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

 We used both branches as well as pull requests.
-The branched were named after which specific feature was introduced in that branch.
-This allowed parallel workflow and avoided merge conflicts.
-When merging code at least one peer had to review and aprove, as well as tests being run to ensure the code still passed the requirements we set.
+The branches were named after which specific feature was introduced in that branch, and were not exclusive to a specific group member, but rather exclusive to the specific feature.
+This allowed parallel workflow and avoided merge conflicts, which personal branches would likely introduce.
+When merging code at least one peer had to review and aprove, as well as tests being run and passed to ensure the code still passed the requirements we set.
+Branches and pull requests are important to ensure that the functionality of the main branch, which is actually running the program or live service, remains stable and working as intended.

 ### Question 10